ErisoHV/angular-faces-challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.0.

-You can see the working application at: <a href="https://erisohv.github.io/angular-faces-challenge/" target="_parent">Angular faces</a>
+You can see the working application at: <a href="https://erisohv.github.io/angular-faces-challenge/" target="_blank">Angular faces</a>

 ## Development server